lmagyar/homeassistant-addon-tailscale-funnel/tailscale/DOCS.md

 > **Installation:** Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on Store**, in the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-tailscale-funnel` as repository.
 >
 > This fork:
+>   - Advertises all supported interfaces as Subnets
 >   - Bumps Tailscale to 1.34.2
 >   - Bumps base image to 13.0.1
 >